 - Be a point of contact, to check in with the student, if there is a local emergency situation (events that are unforeseen)

-- Questions about local banks/telephone service providers – Again most Universities address these things during orientation and student community usually is good with providing such information
+- Questions about local banks/telephone service providers – Again most Universities address these things during orientation and the student community usually is good with providing such information

 - Questions about accommodation – similar to above, Universities provide a lot of information in this regard

-- Agree to be a point of contact, if the incoming student has other questions and work with KOJAIN Student Host Point of Contact program for further assistance.
+- Agree to be a point of contact, if the incoming student has other questions and work with the KOJAIN Student Host Point of Contact program for further assistance.

 How to get connected with the KOJAIN host family program